ats-tandjoeng7/Election_Analysis/README.md

 (some codes here, like dictionary and list assignment) :
 ```
-A modified code that can be linked to more efficient data visualization tools, like Matplotlib, will also be better, so that the election commission can better analyze the tabulated votes and visualize the results quickly throughout several categories.
+A modified code that can be linked to more efficient data visualization tools, like Matplotlib, will also be better, so that the election commission and boards can better analyze the tabulated votes and quickly visualize the results throughout several categories.

 ## References
 [Python](https://docs.python.org/)\